Aquae/GravitySwap/README.md

 - Added a countdown for the effect of the "gravity desync"
 - Customisable countdown
 - Fixed desync bug as host now syncs config to players upon joining
+- Rebuilt for tmodloader v2025.3.3.1

 Known bugs/features:
 - Can change gravity while grappled (feature)
 - Spamming gravity flips can cause some temporary desync of affected players
-- Not dying or triggering a gravity flux while playing continiously for ~1.135 years will cause the inverted player to revert to unpolarised gravity until the next flux or death
+- Not dying or triggering a gravity flux while playing continuously for ~1.135 years will cause the inverted player to revert to unpolarised gravity until the next flux or death